 About

-Mononym Mythology is a music video culture newsletter by me, Sydney Urbanek, where I write mostly about pop stars and their visual antics.
-I’ve been writing it since 2020, and in that time have been lucky enough to see it cited places like the Guardian, MUBI’s Notebook, Vulture, Criterion’s Current, and the recent book David Fincher: Mind Games (here’s an interview I did with author Adam Nayman).
-For the time being, it’s also totally free.
+Mononym Mythology is a music video culture newsletter by me, Sydney Urbanek, where I write about mostly pop stars and their visual antics.
+I’ve been writing it since 2020, and in that time have been lucky enough to see it cited places like the Guardian, MUBI’s Notebook, Vulture, Criterion’s Current, and Adam Nayman’s David Fincher: Mind Games (2021).